srivanidontharaboina/HR-Analytics/README.md

 # Author

-Created for HR Analytics and Employee Insights reporting using SQL.
+Created for HR Analytics and Employee Insights reporting using SQL Project by Srivani dontharaboina